LR 7.1: Motion Practice

 (4) A motion to reconsider an order denying a motion for reconsideration may not be filed.

 COMMENT: Federal Rule of Civil Procedure 6(b)(1)(A) permits a person to seek an enlargement of time "with or without motion or notice . . . if a request is made before the original time or its extension expires. . . ."
-Although the Court generally prefers that such relief be sought by stipulation or motion, if a person chooses to seek relief by means of a "request," LR 7.1(a) requires contact with other parties and other persons entitled to be heard on the motion to seek concurrence in the relief requested.
+Although the Court generally prefers that such relief be sought by stipulation or motion, if a person chooses to seek relief by means of a "request," LR 7.1(a) still applies.
 The court retains the inherent authority to alter the briefing schedule.
 04/02/2012

 Attempts to circumvent the LR in any way may be considered an abusive practice which may result in the motion or response being stricken as well as sanctions being imposed under LR 11.1.